studersi/test-4/tutorial-8/README.md

 ###What are we doing?

-To successfully ward off attackers, we are reducing the number of *false positives* for a fresh installation of *OWASP ModSecurity Core Rules* and will then set the anomaly limits to a strict level.
+To successfully ward off attackers, we are reducing the number of *false positives* for a fresh installation of *OWASP ModSecurity Core Rules* and set the anomaly limits to a stricter level step by step.

 ###Why are we doing this?